Skip to Content

 • Junior Flexible Duct Connectors

 Other companies also produced asbestos ductwork materials and HVAC components.
 Companies like Celotex Corporation and H.B.
 Fuller used asbestos in their HVAC duct connectors and sealers.
 For instance, Celotex Carey Duct Adhesive was known to contain asbestos from 1940 to 1955.
-Some examples of asbestos duct products include:
+Some other examples of asbestos duct products include:

 • Celotex Carey Asbestos Insulating Ducts